nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 3. **Image Message Handling**

-   - Risk: Loss of image content or broken media references
+   - Risk: Image messages may not be properly flagged
-   - Mitigation: Create placeholder media records, validate image count
+   - Mitigation: Verify `has_image` flag is set correctly for image messages (Phase 8 will handle media creation)
    - Impact: Missing visual communication context

 4. **Chat-Message Relationship Integrity**